writethedocs/www/docs/conf/australia/2024/tales.rst

 ---------------------

 - **AI in documentation** – What problem did AI ***not*** solve for you?
 How has AI changed how you work?
 This could include experiences with AI tools, automation, challenges, and how tech writers are navigating the world of AI.
 - **Tech writing fails & documentation horror stories** – We’ve all been there.
 Whether it’s an embarrassing moment, a big mistake, or just a funny story, we’ve all had fails.
-Tell us what happened and what you learned\!
+Tell us what happened and what you learned!
 - **Soft skills in technical writing** – What’s a soft skill that’s made a difference in your work?
 Share stories about resilience, time management, dealing with imposter syndrome, mentoring others, or balancing feedback.

 Your five minutes of fame!